sebhildebrandt/koa-micro-ts/docs/HEALTH.md

 {
   name: 'APP_NAME',
   version: 'APP_VERSION',
-  check: 'liveness'            // or 'readyness' when calling the readyness health endpoint
+  check: 'liveness',           // or 'readyness' when calling the readyness health endpoint
-  status: 'up'                 // 'up' for liveness or 'ready' for readyness health endpoint }
+  status: 'up',                // 'up' for liveness or 'ready' for readyness health endpoint
+  resultcode: 200
+}
 ```

 `APP_NAME` and `APP_VERSION` can be set as environment variables with the according name or you can pass it to the options object (see Options):

+If the app is NOT yet `ready`, then the readayness endpoint will return a `503` status (and sents the above JSON object with `resultcode: 503`).
+See more

 This will create two endpoints: `/live` and `/ready` (for liveness and readyness checks)
 ## Options